QiuMatthew/qiumatthew.github.io/source/_posts/Existentialism is a Humanism Reading Note.md

 tags:
   - philosophy
 ---
-This is just a poorly organized thoughts that come to me when reading the work of Jean-Paul Satre.
+This is just a poorly organized thoughts that come to me when reading the work of Jean-Paul Sartre.

+## Abuse the Use of Concept without Understanding

 > _Most of those who are making use of this word would be highly confused if required to explain its meaning.
 For since it has become fashionable, people cheerfully declare that this musician or that painter is “existentialist.”
 A columnist in Clartes signs himself “The Existentialist,” and, indeed, the word is now so loosely applied to so many things that it no longer means anything at all._